Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: Introduction

 The goal of efficient learning of quantum states and the circuits that act on them, is to be able to predict the outcome of various measurements with some degree of accuracy.
 For example, given a quantum state $\rho$ and a two-outcome measurement $M$ can we predict the probability that the measurement accepts?

 Naively, one can try and learn everything there is to know about the system, a technique known as tomography with versions for quantum states \citep{10.1145/2897518.2897544, 10.1145/3055399.3055454, Haah_2017} and quantum processes \citep{doi:10.1080/09500349708231894, PhysRevLett.90.193601}.
 However, this requires exponential time in the number of qubits due to information theoretic reasons related to the exponential dimension of the system.
 This exponential bound remains when trying to find a state close in trace distance as shown by a combination of \citet{Flammia_2012} and Holevo's bound.
 To address this, one can choose to restrict the type of information one wanted to learn, which led to the ideas of shadow tomography~\citep{10.1145/3188745.3188802} and classical shadows~\citep{Huang2020}.
-By only needing to predict the value of $M$ observables $\{\mathcal{O}_i\}$ one is able to use only a polynomial number of measurement results.
+By only needing to predict the value of $M$ observables $\{O_i\}$, one is able to use only a number of measurements that is polynomial in the number of qubits and polylogarithmic in $M$.
 In a similar vein, \citet{aaronson2007learnability} proposed the idea of PAC learning quantum states, which is the idea of learning relative to some distribution over measurements, but only being given samples from that distribution as well (see \cref{ssec:pac} for details).
+Aaronson was then able to give a generalization theorem for this problem, showing that if one could find a hypothesis $h$ that had small training error on $\mathcal{O}(n)$ samples that $h$ would also perform well on future samples.
+However, the problem of efficiently finding $h$ was left open.